lightning/bolts/04-onion-routing.md

 generated using the above process, with key type `um`, `failuremsg` as defined below, and `pad` as the extra bytes used to conceal length.

-The node:
+The erring node:
   - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
     - Note: this value is 118 bytes longer than the longest currently-defined message.

-The node then generates a new key, using the key type `ammag`.
+The erring node then generates a new key, using the key type `ammag`.
-This key is then used to generate a pseudo-random stream, which is then applied to the packet using `XOR`.
+This key is then used to generate a pseudo-random stream, which is in turn applied to the packet using `XOR`.

-The obfuscation step is repeated by every hop on the return path.
+The obfuscation step is repeated by every hop along the return path.
-Upon receiving a packet, the hop will generate its `ammag`, generate the pseudo-random byte stream, and apply it to the packet before forwarding.
+Upon receiving a return packet, each hop generates its `ammag`, generates the pseudo-random byte stream, and applies the result to the return packet before return-forwarding it.

-The origin node detects that it is the last hop of the return message, since it was the origin of the corresponding forward packet.
+The origin node is able to detect that it's the intended final recipient of the return message, because of course, it was the originator of the corresponding forward packet.
-When an origin node receives an error message matching a transfer it initiated (i.e. it cannot forward the error any further) it then generates the `ammag` and `um` keys for each hop in the route.
+When an origin node receives an error message matching a transfer it initiated (i.e. it cannot return-forward the error any further) it generates the `ammag` and `um` keys for each hop in the route.
-The origin node then iteratively decrypts the error message using each of the `ammag` keys and computes the HMAC using the `um` keys.
+It then iteratively decrypts the error message, using each hop's `ammag` key, and computes the HMAC, using each hop's `um` key.
 The origin node can detect the sender of the error message by matching the `hmac` field with the computed HMAC.

 The origin node:
-  - once the original message has been decrypted:
+  - once the return message has been decrypted:
     - SHOULD store a copy of the message.
     - SHOULD continue decrypting, until the loop has been repeated 20 times.
-    - SHOULD use constant `ammag` and `um` keys to obfuscate the route length.
+    - SHOULD use constant `ammag` and `um` keys to de-obfuscate the route length.

-The association between the forward and return packets is handled outside of this protocol, e.g. via association with an HTLC in a payment channel.
+The association between the forward and return packets is handled outside of this onion routing protocol, e.g. via association with an HTLC in a payment channel.

 ## Failure Messages

 The failure message encapsulated in `failuremsg` has an identical format as a normal message: a 2-byte type `failure_code` followed by data applicable to that type.
-Following is a list of `failure_code` values currently supported along with their intended use cases.
+Following is a list of the currently supported `failure_code` values and their associated use cases.

-Notice that the `failure_code`s are not of the same type as other message types (defined in other BOLTs), as they are not sent directly on the transport layer but are instead wrapped inside return packets.
+Notice that the `failure_code`s are not of the same type as other message types, defined in other BOLTs, as they are not sent directly on the transport layer but are instead wrapped inside return packets.
-The numeric values for the `failure_code` may therefore reuse values that are also assigned as message types, without any danger of causing collisions.
+The numeric values for the `failure_code` may therefore reuse values, that are also assigned to other message types, without any danger of causing collisions.

-A node:
+An erring node:
   - MUST select one of these codes when creating an error message.
   - MUST include the appropriate data for that particular error type.
   - if there is more than one error:
-    - SHOULD select the first error listed below.
+    - SHOULD select the first error it encounters from the list below.

 The top byte of `failure_code` can be read as a set of flags:
 * 0x8000 (BADONION): unparsable onion encrypted by sending peer